You are viewing a story from harrypotterfanfiction.com

 I picked out my favorite to give him, but Hermione was mortifyingly opposed.

 “We can’t send him a moving photograph of us making out.
-It would be entirely inappropriate.”
-She said hitting me with it, while blushing and wearing the sweetest of grins.
+It would be entirely inappropriate,” she protested, hitting me with it, while blushing and wearing the sweetest of grins.

 It was of us holding hands, walking along the cobblestone path that led to my mother’s grave.
 And in the far off distance stood the gazebo that housed her swing.